MVI322 Pathogenic Microorganisms

 Literature assignment..
 Oral presentation of literature assignment (15 minutes) is mandatory.

-Portfolio assessment and written exam.
-The literature paper counts 25 % and must be handed in within a given deadline.
+Combined assessment of assignment and written examination.
+The assignment paper counts 25 % and must be handed in within a given deadline.
 The written exam counts 75 %.
 To pass the course, all evaluations needs to be passed.